pwyq/blog/_posts/2017-08-26-Blog-First-Rebuilt.md

 #### Why rebuilt?

-To answer this question, I'd like to talk about *why built this site at the first place*.
+To answer this question, I'd like to talk about *why built this site in the first place*.
 The site was initially built during the last Christmas week.
 Winter time, boring me.
 It was also the last long break for me before looking for my first co-op in the coming spring term, and a simple personal blog was the only project I could think of which can be done in one week.
 Besides, I had almost zero experience on front-end tech at that time; building a site was a perfect opportunity to practise that.